Asics Novablast 4 vs. Hoka Clifton 9: the battle between the most searched running shoes on Google

 Two shoes, two philosophies.
 At RUNNEA, we've put both models to the test to find out which one is best suited to different types of runners, and this is our comparison.
 Want to know which one takes the podium?

-Asics Novablast 4: the Japanese best-seller that just keeps getting better and better
+Asics Novablast 4: the Japanese best-seller that just keeps getting better

 The Asics Novablast 4 is aesthetically appealing, but it is also a shoe designed for runners looking for cushioning and responsiveness without losing any dynamism.
 You know that feeling of running on a trampoline?
 The FlyteFoam Blast+ ECO, a firmer foam than the previous version, but with a sustainable touch that not only cares for the environment, but also protects your knees with its soft, responsive cushioning.